Learning how to speak to personal training clients is an important part of your role as a fitness professional.

 #12 – Help Your Client Develop New Attitudes and Behaviors

 After you know the specific needs of your client, you can accurately offer your guidance by encouraging the development of new body perception, transformed attitudes towards health and fitness, and healthy behaviors and patterns to achieve their goals.
-Watch this video to know more:
+Watch this video to learn more:

 This will look different for every client, so don’t be afraid to get creative!
 Have them keep a food, thought, or exercise journal.
 Recommend books or resources to aid in their understanding of health and fitness.
 Use Exercise.com’s app to stay in communication throughout the day to hold them accountable.